 The Journal is a User Manual for Partnerships

 Each article in the journal describes how a successful early childhood RPP confronted a major challenge or exploited an unexpected opportunity in the process of working together to create a research or funding agenda, develop measurement tools, take innovation to scale, navigate conflicting timelines, find a balance between academic rigor and feasibility, or build research capacity.
 In this sense, the journal offers both a user manual and a road map for future partnerships to follow.

-“The COVID-19 pandemic has underlined the benefits of RPPs,” Morris said.
+“The COVID-19 pandemic has underlined the benefits of RPPs,” Morris-Perez said.
 “Where RPPs were in place, researchers used their familiarity with the local context to help ease the sudden transition to remote learning.”

 For example, as COVID-19 spread in New York City, researchers in an established RPP there quickly assembled materials about remote learning, including a tool kit for teachers citywide, and offered resources to answer policy makers’ most urgent questions.

-NYU Steinhardt has snagged the #6 ranking on the U.S. News & World Report's list of top graduate schools of education.
-The School is tied with Stanford University and has held a spot in the top ten schools of education in the United States for the last five years and is currently the highest ranked school of education in New York.
+NYU Steinhardt has climbed to the #4 ranking on the U.S. News & World Report's list of the best graduate schools of education.
+The School NYU has held a spot among the top 10 schools of education in the United States for the last five years and is currently the highest ranked school of education in New York.